jacobmattp/BIOL3070-JacobPeterson/Warmup-RMD-Jacob-Peterson.md

 # ABSTRACT

+West Nile Virus infects hundreds of Americans per year, causing death in extreme cases.
+Controlling this virus allows us to implement prevention methods that are easily transferrable to other areas of the world where the virus is severe.
 This study examines carriers of West Nile Virus.
 We hypothesized that the most common birds will be the most common carriers.
 In this case, around Salt Lake City Utah, the house finch Haemorhous mexicanus is the most common bird.
 Therefore the finch will be the most common carrier.
 Our data supports our hypothesis with the house finch being the species with the most amount of positive bloodmeal tests from captured mosquitos.

 # BACKGROUND